 Resources are evaluated at specific times during the resource lifecycle, the policy assignment lifecycle, and for regular ongoing compliance evaluation.
 The following are the times or events that cause a resource to be evaluated:

-• A resource is created or updated in a scope with a policy assignment.
+A resource is created or updated within the scope of a policy assignment.

 Control the response to an evaluation